harshilkandoi/report-submission-template/Report (Week 4).md

 <b>Fig 1.1 Wind Power Density Potential </b></figcaption>
 </p>

-For an Indian household, to generate a good amount of electricity using wind power, one needs an average annual wind speed of at-least more than 5m/s.
-The wind power potential map shown below explains how the wind power potential is distributed across India?
+For an Indian household, to generate a good amount of electricity using wind power, one needs an average annual wind speed of at-least 5m/s.
+The wind power potential map shown below explains how the wind power potential is distributed across India.
 The states with the highest potential are Gujarat, J&K and Tamil Nadu where the average annual wind speed is above 5.6m/s.
-We can also see that in general, the potential is a lot higher in states along the western coast.
+We can also see that in general, the potential is a lot higher in states that are along the western coast of india.

 <p align = "center">
 	<a href="https://imgbb.com/"><img src="https://i.ibb.co/wLFh7ZR/Wind-Potential-Map.jpg" alt="Wind Potential Map" border="0"></a></p>